 ARTICLE III – MEMBERSHIP

-- The Executive Director of the Lory Student Center.
+- The Executive Director of the Lory Student Center – Advisor.

-- A Graduate Assistant in the Lory Student Center.
+- A Graduate Assistant or professional staff member of the Lory Student Center – Co-Advisor.

 The chairperson for the Lory Student Center Governing Board shall be a student selected by the Board in accordance with its By-Laws.

-Colorado State University does not discriminate on the basis of race, age, color, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, or gender identity or expression.
+As a recognized student organization at Colorado State University the Lory Student Center Governing Board shall not deny membership to any student,employee or guest on the basis of race, age, creed, color, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, gender identity or expression, or pregnancy.

-ARTICLE V – VETO POWER OF THE STUDENT CENTER DIRECTOR
+ARTICLE V – VETO POWER OF THE STUDENT CENTER EXECUTIVE DIRECTOR

-The Student Center Executive Director may veto Lory Student Center Governing Board policies if s/he feels they are not in the best interests of the total Student Center operation and/or the University.
-Such a veto may be overruled by a referendum of the student body in which at least 15% of the students have voted and in which the motion to overrule is carried by a simple majority of those voting.
+The Student Center Executive Director may veto Lory Student Center Governing Board policies if such policies are believed to not be in the best interests of the total Student Center operation and/or the University.
+Such a veto may be overruled by an appeal to the Vice President for Student Affairs, whose decision is considered final.

 ARTICLE VI – AMENDMENTS

-Amendments to this constitution may be proposed by notice of such amendment, given in writing, one (1) meeting prior to its consideration.
+Amendments to this constitution may be amended at any regular business meeting of the organization by notice of such amendment, given in writing, one (1) meeting prior to its consideration.

 Amendments must be sponsored by at least two (2) members of the Lory Student Center Governing Board.